 European Commission awards internationally renowned epidemic early warning system

-Hamburg, 17 January 2022 - As a partner of a European consortium the Department of Arbovirology of the Bernhard Nocht Institute for Tropical Medicine, headed by Prof. Jonas Schmidt-Chanasit, today received the European Commission Prize for its epidemic early warning system ‘EYWA’.
-The prize is endowed with five million euros and will be used to expand its established early warning system in Europe and the countries of the Global South.
+Hamburg, 17 January 2022 - The Department of Arbovirology at the Bernhard Nocht Institute for Tropical Medicine (BNITM), headed by Prof. Jonas Schmidt-Chanasit, as a partner in a European consortium, today received the European Commission's prize for its epidemic early warning system "EYWA".
+The prize is endowed with five million euros.
+The international research group will now use the prize money to expand its established early warning system in Europe and the countries of the Global South.

 In his congratulatory letter on the award, Philippe Tulkens of the European Commission, Head of Climate & Planetary boundaries, narrates that he was personally impressed by the development of the ‘EYWA’ early warning system.
 He was aware that this system could save many lives in Europe and beyond.

-The Chairman of the BNITM, Prof. Jürgen May, is also delighted about the award: “This award by the European Union is a great success for the EYWA consortium and our Department of Arbovirology.
-It shows our great potential in the prevention of new infectious diseases for Global Health.
-The research groups at BNITM are excellently networked with international renowned scientists.
-Only in this way will global infection research be able to reach milestones.”
+The Chairman of the BNITM Board of Directors, Prof. Jürgen May, is also delighted about the award: "This prize is a great success for the EYWA consortium and our Arbovirology Department.
+Our research groups at BNITM are excellently networked with internationally renowned scientists.
+Only in this way will global infection research be able to achieve milestones."

 At least since the coronavirus pandemic an early warning system has been indispensable